LAILAB-CAU/nanopore-sv/SV genomic feature annotation/Readme.md

 sh combine.sh
 ```

 Step 2.
 Assign genomic features to each SV according to the location of the SV.
 The location of SVs was determined as the most overlapped genomic feature performed by bedtools.
+The last step summarize the number of SVs in each genomic feature.
 ```
+cd ..
-sh run_step2.sh
+sh run_annotation.sh
 ```